 The group was founded in 2001 by David Dillon and Don Kane to serve Fortune 500 companies with cutting-edge technology services and solutions.
 In 2010, DKG added Tom Reedy as a third managing partner.
-Today, we boast an elite team of technologies and SMEs managing a robust portfolio of companies and businesses across a broad spectrum of industry segments – financial services, healthcare, aviation, insurance, automation, infrastructure, IoT, analytics, and more.
+Today, we boast an elite team of technologies and SMEs managing a robust portfolio of companies and businesses across a broad spectrum of industry segments – financial services, healthcare, insurance, automation, infrastructure, IoT, analytics, and more.

 Always looking ahead.
 DKG seeks opportunities across a range of emerging software businesses – and then invests in those opportunities to create competitive advantage and commercial success.
 We work both independently and with select partners, investors, and clients.